 Learn about Cleveland at the Cleveland History Center.
 Run by the Western Reserve Historical Society, the Cleveland History Center has a huge collection of items that reflect the history of the city.
 Included in the History Center is the Crawford Auto-Aviation Museum, the Euclid Beach Carousel, and two historic mansions that you can tour.

 See cherry blossoms at Wade Lagoon.
 Many of Cleveland’s museums center around Wade Oval, which has Wade Lagoon at its center.
-In the spring, cherry blossom trees bloom here.
+In the spring, cherry trees bloom here.

 Listen to the Cleveland Orchestra at Severance Hall.
 The Cleveland Orchestra is one of the best in the United States (go look up the “Big Five orchestras”), and performs concerts throughout the year at the beautiful Severance Hall.